1998, mixed media: American Iron, steel, paint, blood, and sweat

 Starting with a bone-stock 1996 Harley-Davidson Heritage Softail and a mile-long parts list, the ART HOG custom motorcycle was born.

 The transformation was a personal passion project.
 I created this custom motorcycle for no one but me (although I did sell it years later).
-The process of creating something as awesome as rolling art was a transformational project for me as well.
+The process of creating something as extraordinary as rolling art was a transformational project for me as well.
 I learned a lot and enjoyed countless creative hours with friends who helped make this project a success.

-Within a couple of beers, the bar was raised and the bike was lowered (down to 4″).
+Within a couple of beers, the bar was raised, and the bike was lowered (down to 4″).
 My eyes loved it – my back hated it!

 I did all the sheet metal bodywork, priming, painting, and airbrush, along with some other fun features like gold leaf Friend and legendary illustrator Eddie Young created the Art Hog pig cartoon, which I painted on the rear fender.
-Everything else was my doing from the front fender to the fuel tanks with art palettes with flames of paint, to the pig cartoon.
+Everything else was my doing, from the front fender to the fuel tanks with art palettes with flames of paint, to the pig cartoon.
 The sheet metal featured stretched tanks from Milwaukie Iron, new fenders (front and back), and a tank center dash.

 Sadly, while parked, the ART HOG motorcycle was bumped into by a car that continued to back over it, causing serious damage to the tank and front fender.
 As a result, I was commissioned to give the motorcycle a new life, which I called “Pollock‘s Revenge,” but that’s a different story :-)